zowe/docs-site/docs/getting-started/zowe-high-availability.md

 To enable high availability when Zowe runs in Sysplex, it is necessary to meet the following requirements:

-- The Zowe instance with should be installed on every LPAR.
+- The Zowe instance is installed on every LPAR.
-- The API services must be registered to each Zowe instance.
+- The API services are registered to each Zowe instance.
-- A shared file system should be created between LPARs in Sysplex.
+- A shared file system is created between LPARs in Sysplex.
 See [How to share file systems in a Sysplex](https://www.ibm.com/docs/en/zos/2.4.0?topic=planning-sharing-file-systems-in-sysplex).
-- z/OSMF High Availability mode should be configured.
+- z/OSMF High Availability mode is configured.
 See [Configuring z/OSMF high availability in Sysplex](../user-guide/systemrequirements-zosmf-ha).
 - The instance on every LPAR is started.

-**Configuration**
+**Configuration with high availability**

 The configuration for the specific instance is composed of the defaults in the main section and the overrides in the `haInstances` section of the `zowe.yaml` configuration file.